chris-moreton/rivalchess-model/README.md

 ```
 #### Changing Board State

 The Board class is immutable.
-This allows for some parallel stream processing when generating moves.
 When a move is made, you get a new Board.
 To change a Board's state without making a move, use the builder.

     // Create a builder with the current board as a base
     Board.BoardBuilder boardBuilder = new Board.BoardBuilder(board);